Aasthag2105/Project/README.md

 Function/Features features we plan to implement:
 •	The computer will generate its move using the random function.
 •	Data Structures to store the moves available and moves used.
-•
+•	Form multiple files to implement different functions.
-•   Form multiple-file program to implement different functions.
+•	Use of in-code documentation and proper indentation with naming styles for ease of understanding the code of the game.
-•
+•	Dynamic memory management to store the player’s move in order to recognise which player’s responsible for the next move.
-•
+•	File input/output to store the points of the players after their moves.
-•
+•	Each time a player makes a 1x1 box, its ID: U(User) or C(Computer) will appear in the center of that box.